alphagov/accessibility-community-notes-and-discussion/requirement2.md

-# Meeting the AT compatibility requirement
+# Meeting Requirement 2: AT compatibility

 This is a draft document.

-Your service must meet the [Assistive Technology (AT) compatibility accessibility requirement](requirements.md).
+Your service must meet [Requirement 2: AT compatibility](requirements.md).

-## How do we do it?
+## How to meet Requirement 2

 We test our services with different Assistive Technologies (AT).